adamtorres/rpi-cluster/raspberrypi-rpinode.md

     pi@pi-sd-card:~ $ sudo shutdown -h now

 If everything worked correctly, when you power on the Pi, it should boot as normal.
+For some reason as yet unexplored, it might take a long time to boot.
+If you get to around three minutes, I'm guessing something is wrong.

-### Pitfall - boot hangs up
+### Pitfall - boot hangs up with timeout warnings

 If you see the following message, it likely means your USB dongle doesn't support UAP.